 Before you get your Strasbourg sightseeing under way, perhaps you should considering investing in the Strasbourg Pass, saving money while you have a day out on the town or at least breaking even.
 Once you do, you can follow this full Strasbourg itinerary!

 Check out the Strasbourg Cathedral

 Like Colmar, what draws people here is the beauty of the half-timbered houses that are scattered throughout the entire town, as well as Europe’s sixth largest cathedral, depending on if you speak French: Cathédrale Notre-Dame de Strasbourg or German: Liebfrauenmünster zu Straßburg or more simply, the Strasbourg Cathedral.
-Today, it is one of the finest examples of Gothic architecture.
+Today, it is one of the finest examples of Gothic architecture and is one of the best sights to see in Strasbourg.
 I absolutely fell in love with the tall red doors with brass embellishments.

 The cathedral laid its first stone in 1015 and would be continuously built on and expanded for the next 400 years.
 Once the north tower was completed in 1439, it became the world’s tallest cathedral.
 The cathedral would hold this title for 224 years until 1874 when St. Nikolai’s Church in Hamburg was completed.
 The south tower would never be built, but the tower is accessible to climb for great views over the city.
 As it was far too hot on the day we went, we chose not to climb the tower.
 Supposedly though, you can see all the way to the Black Forest on a clear day!

 Inside the cathedral remain mostly 14th century stained glass windows, some even dating back to the 12th century with such vibrant colors I was blown away by their beauty.